 Working with the Christian-based Borderlinks Delegation Program, this team will explore the tensions and dynamics, the cultures and opportunities, the brokenness and the beauty of life on both sides of the Texas/Mexico border.
 Unlike most of the other interfaith service teams, this team will have a much higher focus on education than direct service.
 The issues of borders and boundaries are complex enough that we must understand before we can help.
 As team members experience life on the border and meet with various organizations, they will come to see the ways in which our two worlds are really just one.

-On August 25, 2017, Hurricane Harvey made landfall over the Texas coast and the greater metropolitan area of Houston, dumping record amounts of rainfall and causing devastating flooding.
-While we will work with SBP (sbpusa.org), a non-profit formed by an OWU alum to assist with disaster recovery, this team’s specific mission will be contingent on the actual needs of the community at that time.
-With the flexibility to face changing plans and needs, we will serve with the people of Houston as they seek to rebuild their homes and lives.
+In September of 2017, Hurricane Maria made landfall over the island of Puerto Rico causing unparalleled devastation.
+While we will work with SBP (sbpusa.org—a non-profit formed by an OWU alum to assist with disaster recovery) to assist with the clean-up process, this team’s specific mission will be contingent on the actual needs of the community at that time.
+With the flexibility to face changing plans and needs, we will serve with the people of Puerto Rico as they seek to rebuild their homes and lives.

 Gender, Sexuality, and Poverty: Navigating Overlapping Realities in New York City

 We often hear people talking about the challenges faced by gay, lesbian, bisexual, and transgender people in our country and across the world.
 We also hear about the challenges of urban poverty and access to resources.
 But how often do we hear about the people who inhabit both of those worlds?
 This team will work with various organizations across the city of New York who serve at the intersections of these overlapping realities, as well as the realities of race, religion, and more.